Dollar tumbles as U.S.-China trade tension intensifies

 NEW YORK (Reuters) - The U.S. dollar dropped broadly on Friday after President Donald Trump ordered U.S. companies to start looking for an alternative to China after Beijing imposed more tariffs on American goods, further escalating tension between the world’s two largest economies in a prolonged trade dispute.

-The dollar, however, strengthened against the Chinese yuan in the offshore market, hitting a two-week high CNH=.
+The dollar, however, strengthened against the Chinese yuan in the offshore market, hitting a two-week high.

 “Our great American companies are hereby ordered to immediately start looking for an alternative to China, including bringing your companies HOME and making your products in the USA,” Trump wrote on Twitter.